Lynx303/ThePath-project/README.txt

 Setting up the game:
-Within Jupyter, create a new folder by clicking on "New" in the top right corner and selecting "Folder".
+Download all files from the github repostory and unpack the zip-files with the images Within Jupyter, create a new folder by clicking on "New" in the top right corner and selecting "Folder".
 The name for this folder does not affect the game, so chose a name of your liking (If you struggle with decisions, just name it "The Path")
-Open the new folder and copy all the files from the OneDrive folder into it (drag and drop is recommended).
+Open the new folder and copy all the files (all images, ThePath_v2.py) into it (drag and drop is recommended).
 Make sure to hit "upload" for all the files, as they will not be uploaded otherwise.
+Important: Do not upload folders in the new folder, only single files!

 Starting the game: